-AST supports conferences, symposia and workshops (meetings) in areas of science supported by AST that bring experts together to discuss current research, to expose other researchers or students to new research methods, and to discuss future directions.
+AST supports conferences, symposia, and workshops in areas of science supported by AST that bring experts together to discuss current research, to expose other researchers or students to new research methods, and to discuss future directions.
 Conferences may be supported only if equivalent results cannot be obtained at regular meetings of professional societies or other established conference series.
 These proposals must be submitted in response to the PAPPG.
-For Guidance on preparing Proposals for Conferences see Chapter II.D.9. in the most recent version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (https://www.nsf.gov/publications/pub_summ.jsp?ods_key=pappg).
+For Guidance on preparing Conference Proposals, see the most recent version of the NSF PAPPG.